Law Offices Of SRIS, P.C.

 If you have children, the divorce process will be more complicated.
 The court must make orders regarding child custody, child support, and visitation.
 These orders can be complex and time-consuming to negotiate, and they can add several months or even more to the overall length of the divorce process.

 You may be eligible for legal aid if you don’t have any money.
 Legal aid is legal assistance that is available to low-income individuals.
-However, the availability of legal aid can vary relying on your location.
+However, the availability of legal aid can vary depending on your location.